How to apply for the KT Boost Fund - and other grants

 - Make sure you can explain the »Boost« – especially if you are already a group leader

-- Write your application clear and accesible – so that reviewers who might not be experts from your field understand
+- Write your application clearly and accessible – so that reviewers who might not be experts from your field get what you project is about

 »What’s a good project idea?«